max19057767/maxrecipes/_recipes/sweet-steel-cut-oats-ideal-for-breakfast-or-dessert-with-dried-fruit-almond-coconut-flakes.md

 1 Teaspoon of Vanilla Extract

-2 Tablespoons of Almond Flakes
+2 Tablespoons of Almond Flakes (Optional)

-2 Tablespoons of Coconut Flakes
+2 Tablespoons of Coconut Flakes (Optional)

 2 Tablespoons of Any Dried Fruit